rzshrote/pybrops/docsrc/source/standard_usage/population_genetics/breeding_value_matrices.rst

     tmp = bvmat.concat([bvmat, bvmat], axis = bvmat.trait_axis)
     tmp = bvmat.concat_trait([bvmat, bvmat])

 Grouping and Sorting
 ====================

+Breeding value matrices in PyBrOpS have several sorting and grouping focused methods.
+Sorting methods can be used to reorder, sort, and group taxa alphanumerically, and reorder and sort traits alphanumerically.
+The following sections demonstrate the use of the ``reorder``, ``lexsort``, ``sort``, and ``group`` method families.

 Reordering elements
 -------------------

+Taxa and traits in a breeding value matrix can be reordered using the ``reorder`` family of methods.
+Demonstrations of this method family are below.

 .. code-block:: python